dentarg/auth0-blog/_posts/2017-02-08-serverless-angular-app-with-persistence-and-security.markdown

 ### Listing Tasks with Angular

 Our `TaskListComponent` can now be implemented.
-We will now open `src/app/task-list/task-list.component.ts` file and apply the code below:
+We will now open the `src/app/task-list/task-list.component.ts` file and apply the code below:

 ```typescript
 import { Component, OnInit } from '@angular/core';